ohhaibook/cgapplet/README.md

 ## Step by step

-Then, clone the git repo and run install.sh
+Then, clone the git repo and run the install bash script
 ```
 git clone https://github.com/ohhaibook/cgapplet.git